Scheams/vhdl-calculator/README.md

-# vhdl-calculator
+# VHDL Calculator
 Calculator in VHDL for the Basys3 development board

+# Interface and Operations
+User Interface B
+Operations Add, Square, Logical NOT, Logical Ex-OR

 # IO Control Unit

 ## ModelSim
-Start ModelSim and change directory to the msim-directory.
-Execute the script "do compile_io_ctrl.do" then "do sim_io_ctrl.do".
+Start ModelSim and change the directory to the msim-directory.
+Make sure the line "do io_ctrl_sim.do" in the sim.do file is uncommented.
+Execute the script "do compile.do" then "do sim.do".
 The simulated waveforms can then be inspected.
 Type "quit -sim" in the terminal to exit the simulation.